REMOVABLE IMPLANT OVERDENTURES

 What's the difference between an overdenture and All-on-4?

-An overdenture snaps onto implants and can be removed daily for cleaning.
-All-on-4 (or a fixed implant bridge) is permanently attached and can only be removed by a dental professional.
-Overdentures are generally less expensive, easier to maintain, and suitable for patients who may not have enough bone for a fully fixed option.
-The trade-off is that they're not as rigidly fixed during use.
+The core distinction is removability.
+An overdenture snaps onto implants using locator attachments and can be unclipped daily by the patient for cleaning and overnight soaking.
+An All-on-4 (fixed implant bridge) is permanently screwed into the implants and can only be removed by a dental professional.
+This difference affects cost, maintenance, hygiene and candidacy.
+Overdentures are generally less expensive, easier to keep clean at home, and suitable for patients who may not have enough bone density for a fully fixed restoration.
+The trade-off is that they don't feel quite as permanent during use, though the stability is still vastly superior to a conventional denture.
+For patients weighing up both options, understanding your bone volume, budget and lifestyle preferences will determine which path makes more sense.

 Can my existing denture be converted to an overdenture?